 Thus the value of past stimuli is updated based on their temporal proximity:

-Vt+1 Vt + αδtΔVt = αδtet
+Vt+1 = Vt + αδtet

 How exactly does an animal represent the temporal occurrence of a stimulus?
 The simplest version is presence, where the stimulus is captured by a single element that is on when the stimulus is on (Fig. X).
 The presence representation ignores obvious differences between various time points of the stimulus such as the beginning and end, which are salient for the animal.
 At another extreme is the complete serial compound representation (Fig. X), where each time point of the stimulus receives its own delay line, as if each moment in time were tracked as a separate event.
 Ludvig and colleagues demonstrated the advantage of representing a stimulus as an exponentially decaying series of broadening microstimuli over straightforward schemes such as presence and complete serial compound, Fig. X, (Ludvig et al., 2012).
 Conceptually, microstimuli are neuron-like elements with temporal receptive fields.
 In this representation, a memory trace decays exponentially: